 - Provide a description of the composition of the team's Project Key Personnel.
-If the Proposer team is a Joint Venture or association, indicate specific responsibilities of each party to the Joint Venture. - Provide, identify, and discuss the qualifications of the Key Personnel and include the following: - o Provide job descriptions, responsibilities, and authority; - o Provide a list of the concurrent projects, responsibilities, and commitments that each may have for the duration of the Project; - o Current home office location; - o Qualifications and past construction experience relevant to this Project, in addition to length of time performing those job duties; - o Unique skills or knowledge each may possess related to the Project; - o Length of time of overall experience pertinent to the scope of this project and length of time with the current firm for each; - o Experience on similar projects as a team; and - Provide resumes and two current references for the Key Personnel in an appendix to the Proposal.
-References will be considered current if the party's name, current position/title, and position/title held at the time for which the recommendation is being sought are provided; telephone numbers must be current as of the proposal due date.
+If the Proposer team is a Joint Venture or association, indicate specific responsibilities of each party to the Joint Venture. - Provide, identify, and discuss the qualifications of the Key Personnel and include the following: - Provide job descriptions, responsibilities, and authority; - Provide a list of the concurrent projects, responsibilities, and commitments that each may have for the duration of the Project; - Current home office location; - Qualifications and past construction experience relevant to this Project, in addition to length of time performing those job duties; - Unique skills or knowledge each may possess related to the Project; - Length of time of overall experience pertinent to the scope of this project and length of time with the current firm for each; - Experience on similar projects as a team; and - Provide resumes and two current references for the Key Personnel in an appendix to the Proposal.
+References will be considered current if the party's name, current position/title, and position/title held at the time for which the recommendation is being sought are provided; telephone numbers must be current as of the proposal due date. - The following Tier I, II, and III Key Personnel descriptions contain the suggested skills, experience, knowledge, and level of commitment for each role.
+The Proposer is not required to meet the following suggestions but is encouraged to propose their strongest team.
+If at any time, the Key Personnel are performing substandard to CDOT's expectations, CDOT reserves the right to request additional Key Personnel.